Zeva Zero

 www.zevaaero.com

-Zeva is a relatively new company based in Tacoma, Washington, USA and has created an all electric Vertical Take-Off and Landing (eVTOL) aircraft concept including a sub-scale prototype called Zero (Zero-emissions Electric Vertical Aircraft) to provide alternative options to people for their daily commute.
+Based in Tacoma, Washington (USA), Zeva began creating an all electric vertical takeoff and landing (eVTOL) passenger aircraft concept design in 2017 for advanced air mobility (AAM).
+The company first designed and created a sub-scale prototype called Zero (Zero-emissions Electric Vertical Aircraft) with the ultimate goal to create a full sized production aircraft to provide alternative options to people for their daily commute.
 Zeva has enlisted engineers from around the world to help build their eVTOL aircraft.
-As of 2018, Zeva is looking for $1.5 million USD in funding.
+According to one August 2022 article, the company has raised around $700,000.00 USD to date.
+The company is actively looking for additional investors to raise $15 million USD to continue research, create flying prototypes, validate technology and sell their aircraft.

-They have flown a one-sixth-subscale prototype and are pleased with its ability to fly on its test flights.
-Zero has eight (8) engines powered by batteries.
+The company has flown a ⅙ subscale prototype and are pleased with its ability to fly on its test flights.
+Zero has eight engines powered by batteries.
 Zeva plans to use lasers to find an appropriate parking spot and can also warn pedestrians that it's landing.
 The target sales price is $140,000.00 USD.

 SkyDock is ZEVA’s patent-pending configuration for docking the ZERO to the side of a building.
 This is an important feature says Zeva because as eVTOL vehicles and air-taxis might become widespread by 2025 and the horizontal surface area (tops of buildings) will be crowded, busy and/or over capacity.
 SkyDock will allow passengers to travel from a skyscraper to another skyscraper and land at any floor where the SkyDock is located.